When was NCA founded? NCA was founded in 2000 with Grades K – 2. Our first senior class graduated in 2013.

 Does NCA anticipate remaining at its current location?
 NCA will remain at our current location at Trinity Church of the Nazarene for the foreseeable future.
 The school’s use of Trinity’s educational wing is beneficial to both organizations and the location so near I-88 allows families from further suburbs to attend.

 Are you handicap accessible?
 Yes, the building is equipped to accommodate persons with physical disabilities.

 What extra curricular activities are offered?
 To enhance the quality curriculum, NCA offers several areas of before and after school activities including athletics (i.e. basketball, cross country, volleyball, dodgeball), academic clubs (i.e. French, Math, Computer Science, chess), fine arts (i.e. instrumental ensemble, drama, art club) and social (i.e. yearbook, cooking, board games).
 For details, please click here.

 Does NCA offer sports?
 NCA has several logic school (6th-8th) and rhetoric school (9th- 12th) sports teams.
 For details, click here.
 As we grow, we will continue to build our athletic program to meet student demand.
 In addition to NCA teams, Naperville and the surrounding communities offer many club sports, park district teams and traveling teams to meet the needs of students who desire additional athletic challenges.

 Is there a before and after school program?
 Yes, we offer both before school and after school childcare for Preschool – 5th grade students.
-After care hours are 2:45 pm to 5:00 pm and before care begins at 7:30 am.
+After care hours are 3:15 pm to 5:00 pm for $10 an hour.
+Before care begins at 7:30 am.